15. Be Visible: High Visibility Apparel and Accessories

 There would be no need for high-visibility apparel and accessories.
-There would be off-road/dedicated bike paths nearly everywhere a person wanted to bike.
-And any time a cyclist went on a road shared with cars, because there were so many cyclists in every community, there would be a constant awareness of–and respect for–their presence, and a mindfulness of sharing the road with them.
-(As the Scottish Parliament noted, the more cyclists there are in a community, the safer it is to bike there.)
+There would be improved infrastructure, such as protected bike lanes.
+There would be no distracted drivers or pedestrians.
+And there would be so many people biking in every community that there would be a constant mindfulness about looking out for them.
+(As the Scottish Parliament noted, the more people bicycling there are in a community, the safer it is to bike there.)

-Meanwhile, this Castroville cyclist, Max, is hip to the fact that high-visibility apparel and accessories are a good idea on many bikeways.
+Meanwhile, this Castroville boy, Max, is hip to the fact that high-visibility apparel and accessories may sometimes be helpful.
 Here he was biking with his father in downtown Salinas on the evening of the Kiddie Kapers and Colmo Night parade.

 Sources for High Visibility–Day or Night

-Here’s a peninsula cyclist at dusk at the corner of Canyon del Rey and Fremont in Seaside.
-An avid bike commuter, this dad (notice the child carrier at rear of his bike) doesn’t have precious cargo with him on this ride.
-Nonetheless, he still wants to get home to that child in one piece.
-He’s far less concerned about fashion than he is with being noticed in traffic.
-That’s why you’ll see him, night and day, in hi-vis apparel.
+Here’s Monterey Peninsula bike commuter dad Tim Meehan at dusk on the corner of Canyon del Rey/Highway 218 and Fremont Street in Seaside.
+This father (notice the child carrier at rear of his bike) doesn’t have precious cargo with him at this particular time.
+Nonetheless, he still wants to get home to his wife and children in one piece.
+He’s far less concerned about fashion than he is about doing anything that may help make him, and his usual cargo, more noticeable in traffic.
+That’s why you’ll usually see Tim, night and day, in hi-vis apparel.

-You’ll see Jack (above, in Monterey) and Janet (below, on General Jim Moore Boulevard, Seaside) biking all around the county.
+You’ll see Jack Long (above, in Monterey) and his wife Janet Beal (with him below, on General Jim Moore Boulevard, Seaside) biking all around the county.

-As this wise young cyclist knows, “It’s better to be looked over than overlooked.”
+As this young rider knows, “It’s better to be looked over than overlooked.”
 So make it fun!

 of being highly visible on the bikeways.
-His fun cycling clothes definitely caught my eye.
+His fun cycling clothes caught my eye.

 “Yes, I think Zach has a good idea!”